 We pride ourselves on having a happy and caring community.
 Visitors to the school comment on the politeness of our pupils, and the wonderful atmosphere.
 We believe that if children are happy, they will gain in confidence and succeed socially, academically and in the breadth of other activities on offer in the school.
 We stress great importance on knowing, understanding and encouraging each individual child.
 We view our school very much as a large family.

-The ‘Special Person’ is at the centre of pastoral care in the Foundation Stage and the first port of call for all parents.
+The ‘Special Person’ is at the centre of pastoral care in the Foundation Stage (Nursery and Reception) and the first port of call for all parents.

-When the children move into Years 3 - 6 they are placed in the care of a Form Tutor, or class teacher in Years 3 and 4, who is responsible for their overall welfare.
-Any queries or problems concerning a child should be addressed to the Tutor/Teacher in the first instance.
-The Tutor/Teacher meets the children daily for registration and deals with all routine matters.
+When the children move into Years 1 - 6 they are placed in the care of a Form Tutor, or class teacher in Years 1 to 4, who is responsible for their overall welfare.
+Any queries or problems concerning a child should be addressed to the Tutor in the first instance.
+The Tutor meets the children daily for registration and deals with all routine matters.
 In regular weekly Tutor periods the children follow a programme which focuses upon their personal and social development.

 When the Fiveways children transfer to Year 3 and when new children join us in Year 3 or above they are allocated to one of the four Houses (Hanover, Seaford, Trinity and Chine).
-Each Head of House has overall responsibility for the children in their house and works closely with parents and pupils to provide a continuity of pastoral care and support throughout their time in the Junior School.
+Each Head of House has overall responsibility for the children in their House and works closely with tutors, parents and pupils to provide a continuity of pastoral care and support throughout their time in the Junior School.

-The School Matron provides both medical and counselling service for pupils.
+The School Matron provides both medical and counselling services for pupils.
 Pupils can also turn to the Chaplain and our Independent Listeners for support.
 We are a nationally recognised coaching school with many staff members trained as coaches.

 Parents are very welcome to talk to any member of staff at the beginning and end of school.
-Senior members of staff are also available, should you wish to discuss any matters concerning your child.
+Senior members of staff are also available by appointment, should you wish to discuss any matters concerning your child.